THDigi/RecipeManager/readme.txt

  - Data, amount and enchantments are completely optional in items.
  - ITEM:DATA can be replaced by an alias ! (defined in aliases.yml)
  - Not all items support amount and enchantments, read the recipe's syntax.
- - Enchanted items can't have more than 1 item, if one does, it's amount will be set to 1.
+ - Enchanted items can't have more than 1 item, if one does, its amount will be set to 1.
  - '...' means that the previous statement can be repeated
  - You must leave an empty line between recipes
  - Chances for multiple results are auto-filled up to 100% with air